Natalia Poklonskaya: Political career

+Diplomatic career

 On 13 October 2021, Poklonskaya was appointed ambassador extraordinary and plenipotentiary of the Russian Federation to the Republic of Cabo Verde.
 She was, however, unable to take up that position, and was instead on 2 February 2022 appointed to be the deputy chief of Federal Agency for the Commonwealth of Independent States Affairs, Compatriots Living Abroad, and International Humanitarian Cooperation (commonly known as Rossotrudnichestvo) after completing a master's degree in international relations.

-In April 2022, the Moscow Times reported that Poklonskaya has labelled the 2022 Russia invasion of Ukraine as a "catastrophe."
-In a video address to an international forum she said, "People are dying, houses and entire cities are destroyed [leaving] millions of refugees.
-Bodies and souls are mutilated.
-My heart is bursting with pain.
-My two native countries are killing each other, that's not what I wanted and it's not what I want."
-Also in April 2022, she had told a popular YouTube blogger that Ukraine's society has "changed" in the eight years since the beginning of the War in Donbas with pro-Russian separatists and that Ukrainians "would not greet Russia with flowers."
-Later that month Poklonskaya also criticized the Z military symbol as used by the Russian invasion force.
-After doing this she received an immediate response from Rossotrudnichestvo head Yevgeny Primakov who claimed that the letters Z and V are "symbols of the very liberation of Ukraine from the obvious evil of terrorists and bandits."
-According to the Moscow Times Poklonskaya's break with Russia's official line that the Russian invasion of Ukraine is a "special military operation" to "de-Nazify and demilitarize" Ukraine was practically unheard of for a sitting official.

-Poklonskaya was dismissed as deputy chief of Rossotrudnichestvo on 13 June 2022.
-On her Telegram channel, Poklonskaya announced she would be "moving to another job" and thanked Russian President Vladimir Putin for his "support and trust."
+After making a series of anti-war comments amid the Russian invasion of Ukraine, Poklonskaya was dismissed as deputy chief of Rossotrudnichestvo.
+On her Telegram channel, Poklonskaya announced she would be "moving to another job" and thanked Putin for his "support and trust."
 She assumed her new position as adviser to Prosecutor General of Russia the following day.
+After being appointed advisor to the Prosecutor General of the Russian Federation in the summer of 2022, Poklonskaya completely stopped speaking on social networks - until October 2023.
+The reason to break the silence was an attempt by scammers to deceive an American citizen, who was informed that the ex-deputy had been extradited to Ukraine and was asked for 100 thousand dollars for a ransom.
+She reported this story on her Telegram channel.